440 Huntington Avenue

 Boston, MA 02115

-Jay Spitulnik is an associate director at Northeastern University’s College of Computer and Information Science.
-He brings a wealth of experience from corporate learning and the healthcare industry to CCIS.
-Jay earned his BA and MEd from Boston University and is working toward a PhD in Organizational Psychology which focuses on physician-allied health professional interaction.
+Jay Spitulnik is an associate director at Northeastern University’s Khoury College of Computer Sciences.
+He brings a wealth of experience from corporate learning and the healthcare industry to Khoury College.
+Jay earned his BA and EdM from Boston University and PhD in Organizational Psychology from Walden University.

 - EdM in Educational Media and Technology, Boston University